weizmannk/EarthOrbitPlan/docs/scenarios/observing_scenarios.rst

        ]
    )
    ax2.grid(axis="x")
+   fig.tight_layout()
    fig.show()

-distribution parameters.
 The model is based on :footcite:`2022ApJ...931..108F`, applied to the GWTC-3 distribution :footcite:`2023PhRvX..13a1048A`, and implemented in our simulations as described in :footcite:`2023ApJ...958..158K`.
 The following table summarizes the full set of hyperparameters :math:`\lambda`.
 The first several entries describe the rate and mass distribution parameters,  and the last two entries describe the spin distribution parameters.